-Live theatre productions from the UK are coming to Skaneateles!
+Watch live theatre productions from the UK right here in Skaneateles!

 The library is hosting a season of National Theatre Live in 2018, which will be shown at Waterman Auditorium.
 Each NTL broadcast is filmed in front of a live theatre audience and allows movie-goers world-wide to view the productions on screen as if they were actually there.